Find Your Happy Place

 While most of the tours that take this route walk from the Hollyford Road end and finish at Martins Bay, we at NZ Walking Tours have opted to design this experience through a fresh lens; With the goal of awakening every single one of your senses, our exploration of this area starts with a helicopter ride north from Milford Sound, whirring along the rugged coastline, where you will be truly taken aback by the wild seascapes.
 Arriving at the deserted piece of paradise that is Martins Bay at the far end of the Hollyford Track, it’s hard not to be wowed by the magical vistas.
 Mountainous and isolated, your Kiwi guides will be able to talk you through everything from the fascinating history of the ancient Maori and Pakeha settlements to the geological wonder of the high granite peaks and rivers that flow into the Hollyford River and out to sea.
 Two hours walking amongst the pristine beauty will melt the hardest heart, and it becomes really, really clear why New Zealand is referred to affectionately as ‘Godzone’ (and of course why it is now the backdrop to so many blockbuster movies).
 With those senses that have not yet been tended to in mind, a night at Martins Bay Lodge will thoroughly tick that box with a gourmet meal, complemented with a wee drop of perfectly selected wine.

-With morning dawns a new adventure, as the pièce de résistance awaits in the form of a jet boat ride across Lake McKerrow (which is technically a fiord if you wanted to be picky) to the start point for a three and a half hour hike.
-Now anyone with concerns about jet boating can rest easy; adrenalin junky I am not (bungy jumping has to rank as the worst experience of my life), but the jet boat is just enough to set pulses racing.
+With morning dawns a new adventure, as the pièce de résistance awaits in the form of a jet boat ride along Lake McKerrow (which is technically a fiord if you wanted to be picky) to the start point for a hike back to Martins Bay Lodge.
+Now anyone with concerns about jet boating can rest easy; adrenaline junky I am not (bungy jumping has to rank as the worst experience of my life), but the jet boat is just enough to set pulses racing.
 So feel confident that this is a super cool way to glide through the water, and an amazing way to see the beautiful scenery.
-Once on dry land the trail will take you through spectacular beech and podocarp forest, and across one of the longest swing bridges in New Zealand.
+Once on dry land the trail will take you through spectacular beech and podocarp forest, and alongside Lake McKerrow and the Hollyford River.
 You will be able to ‘ooh’ and ‘ahh’ at the untouched flora, the pristine surrounds, and the sights, that even on a murky day are simply magical.
-Although this walk is not unmanageable, it’s still a good challenge for some, and the prospect of seeing more of the National Park from the comfort of our transport at the end of the trail is usually met with some joy!
-Winding through the Hollyford Valley, and Southland, the relaxing drive is a great opportunity to chill out, before arriving back in Queenstown.
+When we arrive back at the lodge we’ll enjoy morning tea with the lodge hosts, then board a helicopter for totally new vistas, heading in a southerly direction back to Milford Sound.
+Once we’re back on the bus we’ll wind through the Eglinton Valley, and Southland, the relaxing drive is a great opportunity to chill out before arriving back in Queenstown.

 Of course Queenstown is quite simply the perfect way to round off a trip like this.
 There’s no denying that this place is bursting with its own unique blend of Kiwi hospitality; from its small town friendliness to its ability to meet big city expectations, guests love to leave with a taste of this still fresh in their memory banks.